 May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.

 Hope and faith are intertwined.
 When we are told that faith is the assurance of things hoped for [Heb.
 11:1], this is a statement about commitment.
 Hope is the moment of wonderment when we decide to entertain the dream.
-That is when we have a vision of what could be, and it drives us beyond what actually is.
+That is when we have a vision of what could be, and it drives us beyond what actually is in that moment.
 Faith becomes the assurance of that hope when we commit to believing that these things will come to pass.
 It starts with dreaming and leads to believing.
 God wants us to look beyond what lies before us now.
 He wants us to dream of how things could be then commit to believing that they actually will be so.
-Father, thank You for giving us hope in better things and fueling us to the belief that they will come to pass.
+Father, thank You for giving us hope for those things which are greater and fueling us to the belief that they will come to pass.